 To connect, reflect, and share companionship and resources together, as a community.
 We strive to sow seeds of connection, amongst the wide range of losses that brought us here.
-Through education, compassion, understanding, and respect we aim to broaden our capacity to honor all of our unique stories of love and loss.
+Through respect and deep listening, we aim to broaden our capacity to honor all of our unique stories of love and loss.